guyfromtheke/guyfromtheke/content/about.md

 # Welcome to My Personal Corner on the Web

 Hello there!
-I'm the @guyfrotmheke, also known as Duncan Njoroge, Infrastructure Engineer during the day, Homelabbing during my free time and wannabe musician if i can get a hold of my dusty guitar. :)
+I'm the @guyfromtheke, also known as Duncan Njoroge, Infrastructure Engineer during the day, Homelabbing during my free time and wannabe musician if i can get a hold of my dusty guitar(s?). :)

 ## Who Am I?